Jah0x/TrustTunnel/README.md

 ### Library configuration

-An endpoint can be configured using a JSON file.
-The file struct reflects the library settings (see `struct Settings` in [settings.rs](./lib/src/settings.rs)).
+An endpoint can be configured using a couple of JSON files.
 For a detailed description of the features see [here](./lib/README.md#features-description).
 The very basic configuration file can be found in [the example](#example-endpoint).